 - Our lawyers have a long track record of success.
 We have recovered millions of dollars in settlements and jury verdicts on behalf of our clients.

 - Our truck accident attorneys in West Palm Beach, Florida operate on a contingency fee basis.
 This means we do not charge you anything in attorney’s fees unless we win your case.

 How Can a West Palm Beach Truck Accident Lawyer Help?

 You have enough on your mind as the victim of a truck accident without also having to take over an injury claim on your own.
-If you hire a West Palm Beach personal injury attorney to represent you, you can concentrate on getting better while your lawyer handles legal issues.
+If you hire a personal injury attorney in West Palm Beach to represent you, you can concentrate on getting better while your lawyer handles legal issues.
 Your attorney can perform tasks such as investigating the truck accident, conducting negotiations, and hiring experts to testify during your case for you.
 Meanwhile, you can focus on healing and recovering.

 Common Causes of Truck Accidents in South Florida

 If your injuries are serious enough to meet Florida’s threshold, such as a broken bone, severe burn, brain injury, or spinal cord injury, your truck accident lawyer in West Palm Beach will have to prove the defendant was at fault to hold him or her financially responsible for your losses.
 An attorney can help you determine the liable party or parties based on the cause of your truck accident.

 The most common causes of commercial truck accidents in West Palm Beach, FL include: